Introduction

 An Intuition for Post-Training

+To make this example click, we make the analogy between the base model – the language model that comes out of the large-scale, next-token prediction pretraining – and other foundational components in building complex systems.
+We use the example of the chassis of a car, which defines the space where a car can be built around it.
 Consider Formula 1 (F1), most of the teams show up to the beginning of the year with a new chassis and engine.
 Then, they spend all year on aerodynamics and systems changes (of course, it is a minor oversimplification), and can dramatically improve the performance of the car.
 The best F1 teams improve way more during a season than chassis-to-chassis.

-Another name for this theory is the Superficial Alignment Hypothesis, coined in the paper LIMA: Less is More for Alignment [12].
+A related idea to this theory is the Superficial Alignment Hypothesis, coined in the paper LIMA: Less is More for Alignment [13].
 This paper is getting some important intuitions right but for the wrong reasons in the big picture.
 The authors state:

 A model’s knowledge and capabilities are learnt almost entirely during pretraining, while alignment teaches it which subdistribution of formats should be used when interacting with users.
 If this hypothesis is correct, and alignment is largely about learning style, then a corollary of the Superficial Alignment Hypothesis is that one could sufficiently tune a pretrained language model with a rather small set of examples [Kirstain et al., 2021].

 All of the successes of deep learning should have taught you a deeply held belief that scaling data is important to performance.
 Here, the major difference is that the authors are discussing alignment and style, the focus of academic post-training at the time.
-With a few thousand samples for instruction finetuning, you can change a model substantially and improve a narrow set of evaluations, such as AlpacaEval, MT Bench, ChatBotArena, and the likes.
+With a few thousand samples for instruction fine-tuning, you can change a model substantially and improve a narrow set of evaluations, such as AlpacaEval, MT Bench, ChatBotArena, and the likes.
 These do not always translate to more challenging capabilities, which is why Meta wouldn’t train its Llama Chat models on just this dataset.
 Academic results have lessons, but need to be interpreted carefully if you are trying to understand the big picture of the technological arc.

 What this paper is showing is that you can change models substantially with a few samples.
 We knew this, and it is important to the short-term adaptation of new models, but their argument for performance leaves the casual readers with the wrong lessons.

 If we change the data, the impact could be far higher on the model’s performance and behavior, but it is far from “superficial.”
-Base language models today (with no post-training) can be trained on some mathematics problems with reinforcement learning, learn to output a full chain of thought reasoning, and then score higher on a full suite of reasoning evaluations like BigBenchHard, Zebra Logic, AIME, etc.
+Base language models today (with no post-training) can be trained on some mathematics problems with reinforcement learning, learn to output a full chain-of-thought reasoning, and then score higher on a full suite of reasoning evaluations like BigBenchHard, Zebra Logic, AIME, etc.

 The superficial alignment hypothesis is wrong for the same reason that people who think RLHF and post-training are just for vibes are still wrong.
 This was a field-wide lesson we had to overcome in 2023 (one many AI observers are still rooted in).
 Post-training has far outgrown that, and we are coming to see that the style of models operates on top of behavior — such as the now popular long chain of thought.